core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 2. Upon receiving PH_REQ, PRX performs the same actions performed by the proxy in the scenario of {{intermediaries-example-e2e-security-det}}.

-   That is, if PH_REQ results in a cache hit at PRX, then PRX replies to the client with the latest multicast notification for the target resource from its cache, and takes no further actions.
+   That is, if PH_REQ results in a cache hit at PRX, then PRX replies to the client with the latest multicast notification for the target resource from its cache and takes no further actions.

    Otherwise, PRX forwards PH_REQ to the server.
 After recognizing PH_REQ byte-by-byte, the server replies to PRX with an unprotected informative response, where 'tp_info' specifies the information to receive multicast notifications for the target resource.
 Based on such information, PRX starts listening to multicast notifications.
 If the informative response includes a latest notification, then PRX caches that notification and forwards it to the client.